AyoubCoding21/vimrc/README.md

 Unfortunately, This script (exec.sh) has only Termux and Debian linux support, but you can copy .vimrc for other OSes.

-I will be happy for commits and issues and pull requests so we can our software better.
+I will be happy for commits and issues and pull requests so we can make our software better.

 Donation: